ParserKt/ArgParser/README.md

 ArgParser is a simplified argument parser / multiplatform CLI for Kotlin.

-with only about 500 LoC implementation, ArgParser has:
+With only about 500 LoC implementation, ArgParser has:

 - Parsing for params, flags, items(positional args) and [subcommands](src/commonMain/kotlin/org/parserkt/argp/ParserTricks.kt)
 - Type safe and convince data model (`Tuple4`/`OneOrMore` and `NamedMap`, you can ignore them and just use `ArgParserBy`)